sm284614/FilmDB/README.md

-See the Azure-hosted version https://filmdb20250207212520.azurewebsites.net/
+See the Azure-hosted version (removed link due to AI bot traffic constatntly eating the data allowance)

+Lots of fun data explorations and visualisations for films, actors, genres etc.

 A simple ASP.NET web app (MVC) using SQL server for a film database.